Labor Relations

 Article 17 – Union Representatives

 Section 1.
-The Business Manager or Business Representative of the Union may arrange a reasonable time to visit the work location of bargaining unit employees as agreed by the Director or designee.
+The Union’s Secretary-Treasurer or Union Representative may arrange a reasonable time to visit the work location of bargaining unit employees as agreed by the Director or designee.
 Agreement shall not unreasonably be withheld.
 Such representative shall limit their activities during such investigations to matters relating to this Agreement.

 The University shall prevail upon its supervisory personnel to cooperate fully with the steward and other Union representatives in an attempt to promptly resolve any complaints that may arise.
 The Union, likewise, shall prevail upon all employees in the bargaining unit, and especially the steward, to make a diligent and serious attempt to resolve complaints at the lowest possible level.